gofore/aws-training/docs/01-introduction-to-aws/slides.md

 [Regions, Availability Zones (AZ)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) and CDN [Edge Locations](http://aws.amazon.com/about-aws/global-infrastructure/)

 Notes: We will only use Ireland (eu-west-1) region in this workshop.
+See also [A Rare Peek Into The Massive Scale of AWS](http://www.enterprisetech.com/2014/11/14/rare-peek-massive-scale-aws/).

 --